ghinks/express-integration-store/readme.md

 ## TODOs
 - switch to docker actions rather than the hard coded shell scripts
 - use the docker bump version script
+- create fuller integration tests
+- create an artifact for the smoke tests so we do not need to run lerna again
+- is it possible to create an artifact for the docker image rather than publishing it
+- move example workflows to example folder